-It is the New Year 2013.
-It is also that time of year when we all reflect on our lives and think about our accomplishments or lack thereof.
+It is that time of year when we all reflect on our lives and think about our accomplishments or lack thereof.
 Many of us feel unsatisfied with the progress we have made.
 Change is not easy at all.
-Change is uncomfortable and tough but it’s a way for us to grow.
+Change is uncomfortable and challenging, but it’s a way for us to grow.

-Many of us do the same things we did last year and by the end we wonder why everything is the same.
-Albert Einstein defined ‘insanity’ as doing the same things over and over again and expecting a different result.
+Many of us do the same things we did last year; by the end, we wonder why everything is the same.
+Albert Einstein defined ‘insanity’ as doing the same things repeatedly and expecting a different result.
 There is truth in that.
-If we expect to make real progress in our lives we need to look inward and ask ourselves what we need in order to grow.
+To make real progress in our lives, we need to look inward and ask ourselves what we need to grow.

-Below are 8 proven advice that can trigger change and if followed can truly help us make progress to becoming a better version of ourselves this year and every year.
+Below are 8 proven pieces of advice that can trigger change and, if followed, can help us progress to becoming a better version of ourselves this year and every year.

 1. Be Grateful (Adapt an Attitude of Gratitude)

 Be grateful.
 This is first on the list because it is vitally important.
-The universe has a knack of giving to those that already have a lot.
+The universe has a knack for giving to those that already have a lot.
 Do you know why that is?
-Those that have a lot have this ‘attitude of gratitude’.
-Think of it this way, would you rather give to your cousin Jon who keeps complaining about the gifts you give him every Christmas or your Aunt Helen who is so happy no matter what presents you gave her because she is grateful that you remembered her.
+Those that have a lot have this ‘attitude of gratitude.
+Think of it this way, would you instead give to your cousin Jon who keeps complaining about the gifts you give him every Christmas, or your Aunt Helen, who is so happy no matter what presents you give her because she is grateful that you remember her?

 The universe acts in the same manner.
 Wanting to give a gift to someone who is always grateful is natural.
-The idea is that we all must be grateful for what we have now in order to receive what we are asking for in the future.
-The universe gives abundantly to those with the gratitude attitude because people with this in their hearts think in abundance and not in lack.
-They invite that greater abundance into their life as they are already happy with what they have and in turn they get more abundance.
+We all must be thankful for what we have now to receive what we are asking for in the future.
+The universe provides abundantly to those with an attitude of gratitude.
+They invite that greater abundance into their life as they are already happy with what they have, and in turn, they get more abundance.
 Those with the lack mentality will get more lack.

-I learned this lesson and it changed my life.
-I was once one of those people that often thought about what I don’t have instead of what I have already.
-After adapting the ‘attitude of gratitude’ I counted the ways I can say thank you everyday.
-Oprah Winfrey was a great proponent in acknowledging gratitude with her idea of the ‘Gratitude Journal’.
+I learned this lesson, and it changed my life.
+I was once one of those people that often thought about what I didn’t have instead of what I had already.
+After adopting the ‘attitude of gratitude, I counted how I could say thank you every day.
+Oprah Winfrey was a great proponent of acknowledging gratitude with her idea of the ‘Gratitude Journal.’
 Here’s how it works:

 The Gratitude Journal is a notebook in which we acknowledge at least 5 things we are thankful for everyday.
 The sentence can start with: “I am grateful for….”.
 I must say, when I started writing my gratitude journal I could not think of anything to write but as I got into an attitude of gratitude it became super easy that I end up writing up to 15 to 20 things at times!
 I suggest we all keep this journal and I can attest it truly changed my life.